tkw1536/ggman/README.md

 ### 1.16.0 (Upcoming)

+- to new `goprogram` version (refactors positional argument parsing)

 ### 1.15.0 (Released [Apr 8 2022](https://github.com/tkw1536/ggman/releases/tag/v1.15.0))

 - add `--from-file` argument that reads `--for` arguments from a file